Skip to content

 Following the completion in May 2015 of a project developed and co-ordinated by the Heritage of London Trust Operations, the east end now sits under a canopy roof to prevent further decay, and the most vulnerable mosaics have been conserved.
 A WC and kitchen unit have been installed to allow it to function as a venue for the local Woolwich communities.
 The work was funded by a HLF grant with contributions from a number of grant-giving trusts and individuals.

-The Trust is now working with a group of local people to establish a new Trust- the Woolwich Garrison Church Trust.
-This group will take on the management of the site and run a series of public events for the local Woolwich communities, promoting the history of the site and the Royal Artillery through resources for schools.
+The Woolwich Garrison Church Trust was set up in 2016 to take on the management of the site and run a series of public events for the local Woolwich communities, promoting the history of the site and the Royal Artillery through resources for schools.
 The site is open every Sunday.
 For more information go to the project website funded by the HLF grant: www.stgeorgeswoolwich.org

 Conservation works: phase II